 If the problem persists, pairing the receiver and the transmitter (green or red disc) on the tank may resolve the issue.
 This process is detailed above.

-This means that the green or red Watchman disc is having trouble receiving the radar echo from the bottom of the tank.
+This means that the Watchman disc is having trouble receiving the radar echo from the bottom of the tank.

 The Watchman Sonic works by firing a beam of radiowaves down into the tank.
 These waves then bounce off the oil, the watchman measures the time it takes to receive the “echo” back which it uses to calculate the oil level.

 If there any objects or debris in the way of the beam then this error may occur also after a tank fill if the oil is within 6″ of the gauge

 If neither of these steps clears the error after refitting the disc and waiting for the gauge to send a new signal, it is possible that the gauge has been installed incorrectly.

 This could mean that the gauge has been installed at an angle and not pointing straight down into the tank causing the beam to bounce around the tank and not be received correctly.

 Alternatively, the gauge has been installed in a location where there is a ‘window’ in the inner tank.
 This window would block the beam before it reaches the oil.

 Occasionally, your Watchman Sonic can show a full tank level, even if the level is lower.
 This can be due to the acoustic sensor being blocked or partly blocked.
 A simple fix for this is to remove the green (or red on Alarm units) sender head unit, on the tank, by unscrewing it from the base plate.
 This requires no tools.
 Once removed, wipe out the underside of the transmitter with a soft cloth or kitchen towel.
 This will remove any white powder build-up and moisture.
 Refit the sender and wait for the signal to update (up to an hour).